Rustam Ibrahimbekov: Legal issues

 In December 2012, Ibrahimbeyov was held up at the Heydar Aliyev International Airport in Baku, reportedly due to the fact that the computer system had failed to identify him.
 In January 2013, he was held up again and told that he had been forbidden to access his flight from the airport's VIP zone.
-In the common zone, where Ibrahimbeyov then proceeded, the computer system was again said to have been irresponsive.
+In the common zone, where Ibrahimbeyov then proceeded, the computer system was again said to have been unresponsive.
 According to Eldar Namazov, who witnessed the scene, Ibrahimbeyov was only let through after a "notification" was received from the authorities.

 On 3 June 2013, Ibrahimbeyov filed a lawsuit against Ali Hasanov, then the Head of the Department of Social Political Issues of the Presidential Administration of Azerbaijan, for libel.
-According to Ibrahimbeyov's lawyer, the court refused to take lawsuit for various reasons and the courts of appeal upheld those decisions.
+According to Ibrahimbeyov's lawyer, the court refused to take the lawsuit for various reasons, and the courts of appeal upheld those decisions.
 Finally, the process was started following the decision of the Supreme Court of Azerbaijan.
 As of 21 June, the court had adjourned the hearing three times due to the defendant's failure to show up.

 Personal life

 Rustam Ibrahimbeyov is the father of director Fuad Ibrahimbeyov by his first marriage to Shohrat Ibrahimbeyova.
-A year later the couple divorced and Rustam Ibrahimbeyov married actress Lyudmila Dukhovnaya by whom he has a daughter named Fatima.
+A year later the couple divorced, and Rustam Ibrahimbeyov married actress Lyudmila Dukhovnaya by whom he has a daughter named Fatima.
 Rustam Ibrahimbeyov died after a long illness at his home in Moscow, on 11 March 2022, at the age of 83.
 He was buried at the Alley of Honor in Baku.